Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Experiments

 \subsection{Comparison to baselines}

 We first compare our method to various baseline methods.
-SMAL~\cite{DBLP:journals/corr/ZuffiKJB16} is an approach which fits the 3D SMAL model using per-image energy minimization.
+3D Menagerie (3D-M)~\cite{DBLP:journals/corr/ZuffiKJB16} is an approach which fits the 3D SMAL model using per-image energy minimization.
 Creatures Great and SMAL (CGAS)~\cite{biggs2018creatures} is a three-stage method, which employs a joint predictor on silhouette renderings from synthetic 3D dogs, applies a genetic algorithm to clean predictions, and finally applies the SMAL optimizer to produce the 3D mesh.

-At test-time both SMAL and CGAS rely on manually-provided segementation masks, and SMAL also relies on hand-clicked keypoints.
+At test-time both 3D-M and CGAS rely on manually-provided segementation masks, and 3D-M also relies on hand-clicked keypoints.
 In order to produce a fair comparison, we produce a set of \emph{predicted} keypoints for StanfordExtra by training the Stacked Hourglass Network~\cite{newell2016stacked} with 8 stacks and 1 block, and \emph{predicted} segmentation masks using DeepLab v3+~\cite{journals/corr/ChenPK0Y16}.
 The Stacked Hourglass Network achieves 71.4\% PCK score, DeepLab v3+ achieves 83.4\% IoU score and the CGAS joint predictor achieves 41.8\% PCK score.

-Table~\ref{tab:baselines} and Figure~\ref{fig:comparison_sup} show the comparison against competitive methods.
-For full examination, we additionally provide results for SMAL and CGAS in the scenario that ground-truth keypoints and/or segmentations are available at test time.
+Table~\ref{tab:baselinesfix} and Figure~\ref{fig:comparison_sup} show the comparison against competitive methods.
+For full examination, we additionally provide results for 3D-M and CGAS in the scenario that ground-truth keypoints and/or segmentations are available at test time.

 The results show our end-to-end method outperforms the competitors when they are provided with predicted keypoints/segmentations (white rows).
 Our method therefore achieves a new state-of-the-art on this 3D reconstruction task.
 In addition, we show our method achieves improved average IoU/PCK scores than competitive methods, even when they are provided ground truth annotations at test time (grey rows).
-We also demonstrate wider applicability of two contributions from our work (scale parameters and improved prior) by showing improved performance of the SMAL method when these are incorporated.
+We also demonstrate wider applicability of two contributions from our work (scale parameters and improved prior) by showing improved performance of the 3D-M method when these are incorporated.
 Finally, our model's test-time speed is significantly faster than the competitors as it does not require an optimizer.

 \newcolumntype{?}{!{\vrule width 1pt}}

 \sfac{0.082} \spacercomp{4mm}